beauvilerobed/predict-consumer-responses/README.md

 ## Model Training
 Using Gradient Boosting, a supervised learning method, we will analyze the attributes of customers to create customer classifications.
-This is a multi-class classification problem so the key metric we will use is precision.
+This is a multi-class classification problem so the key metric we will use is the f1-score.
 The simulating dataset only has one product, while Starbucks offers dozens of products.
 Therefore, this data set is a simplified version of the real Starbucks app.

 ## Machine Learning Pipeline
 - Cleaning